 Land drains and wiggled ditches

 Optimising land does not dogma employ.
-This can be hard to stomach (exhibit A: an interview with Prof Charles Godfray – a land use academic) when change is tough.
+This can be hard to stomach (exhibit A: an interview with Prof Charles Godfray – a land use academic) when change is never easy.
 And it’s really tough for a long-term, cash flow poor, asset rich multi contested narrative rural sector.
-It’s inevitable and often unjust.
+And can often seem unjust.

 Disrupting space for dialogue

 Creating space is required to help a diverse range of communities (including under/misrepresented rural ones) be part of this change.
-It’s not easy standing loudly united while continuing to having quiet conversations.
-But these conversations are required (in public or in pubs) to prevent standing still and missing opportunities in building resilience for the changes ahead.
+It’s not easy standing loudly united while continuing to having quiet value-judgement-free conversations.
+But these conversations are required (in public or in pubs) – from break the status quo, build trust and create opportunities around building resilience for the changes ahead.

 Adaptive thinking